-In this study, we examined the correlation between the expression levels of microRNA-10b and microRNA-21 and the data on tumor size and tumor location in 43 patients with glioblastoma, using 43 samples for each microRNA molecule.
+In this study, we examined the correlation between the expression levels of miR-10b and miR-21 and the data on tumor size and tumor location in 43 patients with glioblastoma, using 43 samples for each microRNA molecule.

-Most patients had a tumor located in temporal lobe (34.9%), while both a multifocal tumor and thalamic tumor had 2.3% of the patients.
-Tumor $\geq$ 4 cm had 62.8% of the patients.
-Observed clinical features were presented in Table 1.
+Most patients had a tumor located in the temporal lobe (34.9%), while both multifocal and thalamic tumor were present in 2.3% of the patients.
+Tumor \geq 4 cm was observed in 62.8% of the patients.
+The clinical features are presented in Table 1.